csc-training/summerschool/programming/fortran/laplacian/README.md

 \nabla^2 u(x,y)  = 4
  -->
 ![img](https://quicklatex.com/cache3/f2/ql_1133b1a8877ffd0acf814919818995f2_l3.png)

-check the correctness of your implementation.
+for checking the correctness of your implementation.